London, Brighton and South Coast Railway: Ferry services and ships

 The LB&SCR invested in cross-channel ferry services, initially from Shoreham to Dieppe.
 Following the opening of the line to Newhaven in 1847, it improved Newhaven harbour, building a wharf and dredging the channel.
 A Newhaven–Dieppe service was established in 1847, but discontinued soon afterwards.
 In 1850 it established a Newhaven–Jersey ferry service, and in 1853 it reinstated the Dieppe service.

-An Act of 1862 gave the LB&SCR power to own and operate its own steam vessels, so it instructed Chief Engineer Frederick Banister to greatly expand the port and its facilities.
+The London, Brighton and South Coast Railway (New Lines) Act 1862 (25 & 26 Vict. c. lxviii) gave the LB&SCR power to own and operate its own steam vessels, so it instructed Chief Engineer Frederick Banister to greatly expand the port and its facilities.
 In 1863 the Chemins de Fer de l'Ouest in France agreed to operate the Newhaven–Dieppe passenger service jointly, advertised as the "shortest and cheapest" route to Paris, but never the quickest because of the much longer time taken at sea than the rival Dover to Calais route.
 (Newhaven harbour was taken over by the military authorities and the ferries requisitioned for the duration of the First World War.)

 In 1863, the LB&SCR transferred the Jersey service to Littlehampton and soon afterwards established another between Littlehampton and Honfleur.

 By 1880 lines connected the Ryde Pier and the Portsmouth Harbour ferry terminals.
 It was therefore a natural progression for the companies to acquire the ferry routes.
 To do this the LB&SCR and the L&SWR formed the South Western and Brighton Railway Companies Steam Packet Service (SW&BRCSPS), which bought the operators.

 In 1884 the Isle of Wight Marine Transit Company started a goods rail ferry between the Hayling Island Branch Line at Langstone and the Bembridge branch line at St Helens quay.
 The rail ferry PS Carrier, designed to carry railway trucks, was moved from Scotland.
 The project was unsuccessful and, despite being acquired by the LB&SCR in 1886, ended in 1888.